Parents react to changes at rivalry ‘Fish Bowl’ football game between Peninsula and Gig Harbor

 Mount Tahoma Stadium can seat 5,000 compared to the 2,000 seats available at Roy Anderson Field.

-The district says having a larger venue prevents them from having to limit ticket sales.
+The district said having a larger venue prevents them from having to limit ticket sales.

 Mount Tahoma’s stadium is also covered on both sides, something that Roy Anderson lacks.